barumau/panlexia/doc/contents.md

     ├─ LICENSE.md
     └─ README.md

-- `base`: Files for creating first Panlexia dictionaries from external sources, like Concepticon, NorthEuraLex, WOLD and ULD.
+- `data`: Files for creating first Panlexia dictionaries from external sources, like Concepticon, NorthEuraLex, WOLD and ULD.
 - `doc`: Documentation about structure, contents and use of Panlexia.
-- `natlangs`: Dictionary data of natural languages.
-    - File names are 3-letter language codes according to the *ISO 639-3* standard.
-- `conlangs`: Dictionary data of constructed languages.
+- `dict`: Dictionary files for all languages.
-    - File names are full names of languages unless they have the 3-letter *ISO 639-3* code.
+    - The dictionaries are filed to subdirectories by their first letter.
+    - Filename is either a 3-letter language code from the *ISO 639-3* standard or, in case the language code is missing, the full name of the languages in lowercase Basic Latin letters.
 - `src`: Source code for programs for processing Panlexia data.

 ## Language-specific word lists